shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 _This is Part II of my Animal Crossing post series.
 For Part I, see [here](/Where-is-My-Island/)_.

-Turnip is a fascinating distraction in _Animal Crossing: New Horizons_, and arguably what promotes the game's social aspect from a cute addition to an absolute necessity.
-In this post, I examine the "stalk" market from a mean-variance optimization lens.
+Turnip is a fascinating addition in _Animal Crossing: New Horizons_, and arguably what promotes the game's social aspect from a cute distraction to an absolute necessity.
+In this post, I examine the "stalk" market through the mean-variance optimization lens.

 ## The Stalk Market Explained
 Turnip, though appears to be a commodity, behaves very much like an American option -